Rancilio Silvia Review + Modding Options & the New Silvia Pro

 Temperature surfing the milk

 The bigger gap between sweet spots is, I assume, simply down to the larger boiler in the Silvia.
-I did find that you can gauge this by putting your ear close to the machine so you can hear the boiler, there’s a slight drop in volume which means it’s ready to start steaming.
+I did find that you can gauge this by putting your ear close to the machine so you can hear the boiler, there’s a slight drop in volume which suggests it’s ready to start steaming.

 If you wait the full 2 minutes, you’ll hear a total drop in volume at the point the light goes off, but as I’ve said, I found that there’s too much steam power at that point without spending 20 seconds or so letting that out.